-As an Academy Guide Dog Trainer you will learn to train a guide dog from the start of their own training journey through to them being ready to transition to working with a Guide Dog Mobility Specialist.
+As an Academy Guide Dog Mobility Specialist, you will learn to train a guide dog from different stages of its own training journey.
+You will train some dogs from the very start of their formal training all the way through to matching them with a service user and creating a partnership.